dylancolwill/misp-taxii/README.md

 or check `tests/discovery_test.py` for Python example.
 To run tests, MISP auth key is required to be set in `creds.py`.

-Additionally, open `demo/index.html` for a visual interaction and set MISP auth key in `demo/script.js`.
+Additionally, open `demo/index.html` for a visual interaction and set MISP auth key in `demo/script.js` and update endpoints accordingly, not required but is easier for testing.